TeriumCloud/TeriumCloud/README.md

 - Give the start.sh file '777' rights (Only on linux systems)
 - Execute start.sh (if you have a Windows system execute the start.bat file)
 - Now Terium is starting and automatically go in the "Setup" mode
-  - Now Terium ask you some questions.
-(Its important that you read the questions and answer her)
+  - Now Terium will ask you some questions.
+(Its important that you read & answer the questions)
-  - Terium ask you:
+  - Terium asks you:
     - Do you agree to the minecraft eula?
-    - On which port should start the webserver?
+    - On which port should Terium start the webserver?
-    - On which port should start the proxy-server
+    - On which port should Terium start the proxy-server?
-    - Which proxy version and which spigot version
+    - Which proxy version and which spigot version you want to use?
-  - After that Terium is installing all important files and will start safely.
+  - After that Terium is installing all important files and will restart.
-- Should Terium don't start services after the setup, please restart the cloud.